 The rest of the installation instructions assumes that you chose the second option.
 If you chose the first option, follow any additional prompts from the installer.

 In the next step, see Figure 6, you will select to which hard drive to install Linux Mint.
 If your computer has multiple hard drives, double-check to make sure that you are installing to the right one.
-There will be another confirmation dialog, see Figure 7, but this is where things are going to happen.
+There will be another confirmation dialog, see Figure 7, but this is where things will start happening.
 Carefully read the description of what the installer is going to do, double-check the installation destination, and click the “Install Now” button when you are confident.
 Then double-check again and read the warning shown in Figure 7, and click the “Continue” button when you are certain you want to proceed.

 At this point, the installer will shrink, reformat, or erase the selected installation hard drive(s) and start installing the final Linux Mint system.
 While doing so, it will ask a couple of additional questions, see Figures 8-9.